Original Air Date: March 4, 1960

 - This episode was remade in 2003 with narration by Forest Whitaker.

-- The set was shot borrowed from MGM’s Andy Hardy show.
+- The set for this episode was shot borrowed from MGM’s Andy Hardy show.

-- In The Twilight Zone Companion Marc Scott Zicree said this episode “may well be the greatest piece ever written about mob violence in any medium.”
+- In The Twilight Zone Companion Marc Scott Zicree claims this episode “may well be the greatest piece ever written about mob violence in any medium.”

 Click here to return to my survey of The Twilight Zone series.